About Us

 Vision Statement

-The Diversity Pledge Institute will create inclusive environments while diversifying the global workforce and providing journalists with the skills they need to elevate their careers.
+The Diversity Pledge Institute will create inclusive environments while diversifying the workforce and providing journalists with the skills they need to elevate their careers.

 Larry Graham

-Founder and Executive Director
+Founder and CEO

 Larry Graham is the founder and executive director of The Diversity Pledge Institute.
 He spent the majority of his career leading sports journalists in newsrooms across the country.
 He’s worked at ESPN.com, The San Diego Union-Tribune, the Milwaukee Journal Sentinel, and The Kansas City Star, to name a few.
 Most recently, he served as deputy director of local news transformation at the American Press Institute where he built the Table Stakes website.
 Larry is on the board of directors for the APSE Foundation, a nonprofit dedicated to fostering diversity in sports departments.
 He’s also a NewStart fellowship recipient studying Media Solutions and Innovation at West Virginia University’s Reed College of Media.